malaquiasdev/thepixardb-inside-out/README.md

   <img width="400" height="200" src=".github/perfil.jpg"/>
 </p>

 This repository contains the source code of the documentation for [ThePixarDB]().
-This website is built on [vuepress](https://vuepress.vuejs.org), a static site generator similar.
+This website is built on [vuepress](https://vuepress.vuejs.org), a static site generator.

 ## Contribute 🍕